ShabdKumar/MaterialUI-Radio/README.md

 <hr/>

 ## Code Contribution:
-The Material-Radio component has been open sourced, and everyone is welcome to contribute.
-In case you find any problems during usage, you can submit an [Issue](https://github.com/Applib-OpenHarmony/MeterialRadio/issues) to us.
-We also welcome you to send us [PR](https://github.com/Applib-OpenHarmony/MeterialRadio/pulls).
+If you find any problems during usage, you can submit an [Issue](https://github.com/Applib-OpenHarmony/MeterialRadio/issues) to us.
+Of course, we also welcome you to send us [PR](https://github.com/Applib-OpenHarmony/MeterialRadio/pulls).

 <hr/>